 ITB syndrome occurs when your iliotibial (IT) band — a band of tissue that runs from the top of your pelvic bone down to your knee, along the outer side of your thigh/knee — becomes irritated and inflamed.

-To avoid developing ITB syndrome, make sure you stretch properly before and after your run, run on flat surfaces, perform regular exercises to stretch your IT band, hamstring, and hip and thigh muscles, and wear supportive running shoes.
+To avoid developing ITB syndrome, stretch properly before and after your run, run on flat surfaces, perform regular exercises to stretch your IT band, hamstring, and hip and thigh muscles, and wear supportive running shoes.

-Shin splints refer to shin pain i.e., pain coming from your shin bone (tibia), which runs along the front of your leg.
-Applying ice packs for up to 20 minutes several times a day and avoiding activities that trigger your shin splints can help ease any pain.
-This may mean switching from running on hard surfaces, such as the road to running on softer surfaces, such as a treadmill, grass, dirt, or synthetic running tracks.
+Shin splints refer to shin pain, i.e., pain from your shin bone (tibia), which runs along the front of your leg.
+Applying ice packs for up to 20 minutes several times daily and avoiding activities that trigger your shin splints can help ease the pain.
+This may mean switching from running on hard surfaces like the road to running on softer surfaces, such as a treadmill, grass, dirt, or synthetic running tracks.

-To reduce your risk of developing shin splints, make sure you stretch properly before and after your run and wear supportive running shoes.
+To reduce your risk of developing shin splints, stretch properly before and after your run and wear supportive running shoes.

-If you have stress fractures, you must stop the activity that is causing them, or your fractures could get worse and fail to heal correctly.
-Treatment includes rest, avoiding both low- and high-impact exercises, and applying ice packs for up to 20 minutes several times a day.
+If you have stress fractures, you must stop the activity causing them, or your fractures could worsen and fail to heal correctly.
+Treatment includes rest, avoiding both low- and high-impact exercises, and applying ice packs for up to 20 minutes several times daily.
 If you have a severe stress fracture, you may need surgery.